zirkelc/ai-filter-stream/README.md

 ### Why?

-The AI SDK UI message stream created by [`toUIMessageStream()`](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text#to-ui-message-stream) streams all parts (text, tools, data, etc.) to the client.
+The AI SDK UI message stream created by [`toUIMessageStream()`](https://ai-sdk.dev/docs/reference/ai-sdk-core/stream-text#to-ui-message-stream) by default streams all parts (text, tools, data, etc.) to the client.
-Tool calls, like database queries often contain large amounts of data or sensitive information that should not be visible on the client.
+However, tool calls like database queries often contain large amounts of data or sensitive information that should not be visible on the client.
 This library provides a type-safe filter to apply selective streaming of certain message parts.

 ### Installation